-SPRUCE programs are offered based on the funding we receive as a shared-school program through a contract with a local school district for educational services offered.
-Students that qualify for funded services must maintain 90 hours of attendance PER SEMESTER/180 hours during the school year to qualify for the use of federal dollars.
-If a student does not meet the 90 hour per semester requirement, SPRUCE is expected to pay back the entire amount of money given for Per Pupil Revenue (PPR) to the Colorado Department of Education in compliance with the state audit of the school district every four years.
-We cannot offer a quality program with highly qualified staff on minimal funding.
+SPRUCE programs are offered based on the funding we receive as a shared-school school choice program through a contract for educational services offered.
+Students that qualify for funded services must maintain 90 hours of attendance PER SEMESTER/180 hours for the school year to qualify for the use of state dollars.
+If a student does not meet the 90 hour per semester requirement, SPRUCE is expected to pay back the entire amount of money given Per Pupil Revenue (PPR) to the Colorado Department of Education in compliance with the state audit of the school district every end of year.
+We cannot offer a quality program and highly qualified staff on minimal funding.
 We are aware that no family can foresee the future and that life happens, so we are prepared to keep accurate records.
 By enrolling in the Full Day Program, you are committing to 180 hours of attendance for the school year; 90 hours first semester AND 90 hours second semester.
 A monthly attendance notice will be sent out updating you of your student/s hours.
-To safeguard our program, if 90 hours per semester are not met, the executive staff must have adequate communication as to the reason why.
-Otherwise, you will be invoiced for the Fee-based fees for student attendance which are: \$300 per quarter for the full day program, and \$150 per quarter for A la Carte class and student/s will be considered fee-based the following year to minimize our risk of financial payback.
+If 90 hours per semester are not met, the executive staff must have adequate communication as to the reason why.
+Otherwise, you will be invoiced for the Fee-based fees for student attendance which are: \$300 per quarter for the full day program and \$150 per quarter for A la Carte class.

 REQUIREMENTS THAT MUST BE MET ANNUALLY TO QUALIFY FOR FUNDED SERVICES:

-\Apply for enrollment by September 15th

-- \ Meet the required 24-30 Program Attendance hours per month - \Maintain 90 hrs. of program attendance per semester
+- Apply for enrollment by September 25th - Meet the required 24-30 Program Attendance hours per month - Maintain 90 hrs. of program attendance per semester